rotki/rotki/docs/api.rst

    :resjson eth_depositor string: The eth1 address that made the deposit for the validator.
    :resjson timestamp int: The timestamp of the start of the day in GMT for which this entry is.
    :resjson pnl object: The amount of ETH gained or lost in that day along with its usd value.
 Average price of the day is taken.
-   :resjson start_balance object: The amount of ETH the day started with along with its usd value.
-   :resjson end_balance object: The amount of ETH the day ended with along with its usd value.
-   :resjson missed_attestations int: The number of attestations the validator missed during the day.
-   :resjson orphaned_attestations int: The number of attestations the validator orphaned during the day.
-   :resjson proposed_blocks int: The number of blocks the validator proposed during the day.
-   :resjson missed_blocks int: The number of blocks the validator missed during the day.
-   :resjson orphaned_blocks int: The number of blocks the validator proposed during the day but they got orphaned.
-   :resjson included_attester_slashings int: The number of included attester slashins the validator had inside the day.
-   :resjson proposer_attester_slashings int: The number of proposer attester slashins the validator had inside the day.
-   :resjson deposits_number int: The number of deposits from the eth1 chain the validator had inside the day.
-   :resjson deposited_balance object: The amount deposited from the eth1 chain for the validator inside the day along with its usd value.
    :resjson string sum_pnl: The sum of PnL in ETH for the current filter.
 Ignores pagination.
    :resjson string sum_usd_value: The sum of usd value of ETH PnL for the current filter.
 Ignores pagination.
    :resjson int entries_found: The number of entries found for the current filter.
 Ignores pagination.